jcs-elpa/company-fuzzy/README.md

 `company-fuzzy--recorded-backends` simutamiously so it can be restored back to your `company-backends`' true form.

-**Update:** You can now use the following functions to accomplish these tasks in a much elegant way:
+🔎 **UPDATE:** You can now use the following functions to accomplish these tasks in a much elegant way:

 ```elisp